Search Private Finance

 • Suitable repayment vehicle: As no payments are made towards the capital sum each month, you will need to repay the capital amount in full at the end of the term.

-• Limited availability: Interest-only mortgages are not available to everyone, and lenders can have stricter eligibility requirements.
+• Limited availability: Interest-only mortgages are not available to everyone and lenders can have stricter eligibility requirements.
 You will either need to have a large deposit, be classed as a high earner, or have significant savings/assets in the background.

-Discuss with an expert whether an interest-only mortgage is right for you
+Discover if an interest-only mortgage is right for you

-Speak with an expert now or Arrange a call back or
+Call us on 0800 980 8777 or Arrange a call back or

 Interest-Only FAQs